fxru/blam-metadata/BLAMBundleUser.md

 * BLAM Collection Repository: documentation  [(draft)](https://github.com/fxru/blam-metadata/blob/master/BLAMCollectionRepository.md)
 * BLAM Collection User: documentation  (to come)

 BLAM Bundle contains information about bundles as provided by the repository.
 Data producers are asked to submit a subset of this information during ingest.
-The BLAM Bundle User profile defines this subset of 36 data fields of which 22 are obligatory.
+The BLAM Bundle User profile defines this subset of 36 data fields.
 The separate definition of the BLAM Bundle User profile enhances the usability for data producers and can be validated independently from the more comprehensive BLAM Bundle Repository profile.
 The Basic Language Archive Metadata Bundle User profile is intended to be the primary source of user input for BLAM Bundle Repository.
 However, BLAM Bundle Repository is designed to allow automatic import of information from other metadata formats.
 The formats actively considered are:

 * IMDI Metadata Format: [ISLE Meta Data Initative, Version 3.0.4 (2003)](https://tla.mpi.nl/imdi-metadata/)
 * CMDI imdi-session-profile: [clarin.eu:cr1:p_1271859438204](https://catalog.clarin.eu/ds/ComponentRegistry#/?itemId=clarin.eu%3Acr1%3Ap_1271859438204&registrySpace=public)
 * CMDI ELDP_Bundle: [clarin.eu:cr1:p_1407745711992](https://catalog.clarin.eu/ds/ComponentRegistry#/?itemId=clarin.eu%3Acr1%3Ap_1407745711992&registrySpace=public)
 * CMDI lat-session: [clarin.eu:cr1:p_1407745712035](https://catalog.clarin.eu/ds/ComponentRegistry#/?itemId=clarin.eu%3Acr1%3Ap_1407745712035&registrySpace=public)

-Obligatory data fields are indicated by &#x1F4CC; in this document.

 BLAM Bundle is designed with a focus on discoverability and display.
 Data producers can submit additional metadata information to document their data and their research.
 The preferred format are other CMDI profiles or comparably standardized metadata formats.